-When I was financially struggling, Canned Tuna saved my life many times.
+When my family was financially struggling, a can of Tuna saved my life many times as it allowed me to make a nutritious meal for my children.
 In Melbourne where I live, a small can of Tuna costs less than A$1.
 I always stock some in my pantry.
 I have shared many Canned Tuna recipes on my website.
 Here is another one to share.
 If you can’t afford the stir-fry noodles, use Spaghetti.
 Spaghetti are cheap, and they are very versatile.
 By the way, do you know ‘Bi-Carb Soda transforms Spaghetti into Chinese style noodles’?

 1 teaspoon Sesame Oil